NDHF/lazius/README.md

 # Future Functionality

+* A top priority is cleaning up the core function which is called each time Enter is pressed.
+The conditions used are too complicated at the moment.
 * The primary goal with this app is to make it connect to a database, likely MySQL.
 * I might add the ability to search using three parameters.
 * I would like to add auto-capitalize, which might save some time on hitting the Shift key.